gvwilson/sensibleadventures/coriandel/coriandel.md

 forgotten about him.
 "A lady whose other friends seem bent on rescuing her."

 What?
 I tore my eyes away from Vurt.
 Rusty old spoons, Kerrem was right.
-Cathé was puffing up the steps behind Vurt, her houseman and the others in tow.
+Cathé was puffing up the steps behind Vurt, her houseman and the rest of our ridiculous little troupe in tow.

 Vurt lowered his hands and nodded solemnly.
 "For a lady," he repeated.
 He turned and shouldered past my friends.